moan0s/alertbot/README.md

 # Getting Started

+## OPTION 1: Use provided alertbot

+* Create a Matrix room and invite @alertbot:hyteck.de
+* Send `!url` to the room.
+The bot will answer with the webhook URL
+* Put the Webhook URL into your monitoring solution (see below)

+## OPTION 2: Selfhost alertbot

 **Prerequisites:**
-* A maubot instance: Please [refer to the docs](https://docs.mau.fi/maubot/usage/setup/index.html) for setting up one
+* A Matrix server where you have access to a maubot instance: Please [refer to the docs](https://docs.mau.fi/maubot/usage/setup/index.html) for setting up one
 * An instance of alertmanager or grafana or a similar alerting program that is able to send webhooks

 **Getting the code**